Dedeham/ui5calulator/README.md

 - Fixed issue with button press
 - Fixed issue with a space in editor-canvas
 - Fixed issue with parenthesis
+- Added expo and sqrt
+- Added the trig functions: sin, cos and tan
-- Added exp. in recent update
+- Added DEL button

 # Ight bois imma dip peace ouut!